How Cub Scouting Works

-When you see someone in a uniform you know they belong to a specific group.
-A police officer wears a uniform and so does a doctor and a firefighter.
+When you see someone in a uniform, you know that person belongs to a specific group.
+A police officer wears a uniform, and so does a doctor or a firefighter.
 As a Cub Scout, you will wear a uniform too.
-If you are in first, second, or third grade, you will wear a blue shirt, blue pants, and a neckerchief in the correct color, orange for Tigers, yellow for Wolves, and blue for Bears.
-Don't forget the Webelos.
-Some Webelos will wear the blue shirt and some will wear the khaki shirt, the same one the Boy Scouts wear.
-All Webelos will wear the Webelos neckerchief, which is yellow, blue, and red plaid.
+If you are in first, second, or third grade, you will wear a blue shirt, blue pants, and a neckerchief in the correct color for your rank—orange for Tigers, yellow for Wolves, and blue for Bears.
+Webelos Scouts have some different options.
+Some Webelos Scouts will wear the blue shirt, and some will wear the tan shirt, the same one the Boy Scouts wear.
+All Webelos Scouts will wear the Webelos neckerchief, which is yellow, blue, and red plaid.
 The blue and yellow is to remind them they are still in a pack, and the red is to remind them they will be moving to Boy Scouts soon.

 There are other parts of the uniform: pants, belt, socks, and a hat.
 If you wear the blue shirt, you wear the blue pants and the hat for your den.
-If you wear the khaki shirt, you wear green pants but still wear the hat for your den (Webelos hat).
+If you wear the tan shirt, you wear olive pants but still wear the hat for your den (Webelos hat).

 The Advancement Trail